bittencourt-lucas/todo-app-api/README.md

 To install the Asynchronous Server Gateway Interface (ASGI), run `pip install "uvicorn[standard]"`.

 To install the ORM, run `pip install sqlalchemy`.

+To install the database dependencies, run `pip install psycopg2-binary`.

 ### Running the environment locally